sowmyasree33/AWS/DAY-08/README.md

   **Use AWS CI/CD when:**

-    ->Your infra is in AWS
+    ->Your infrastructure is in AWS

     ->You want low maintenance

-    ->You prefer managed services
+    ->You don’t need heavy customization